Last updated 18 March 2022

-The documents include a Form 1 Transfer and a Form 24 Property Information (Transfer), both available from the Queensland Government site here.
+The necessary transfer documents include a Form 1 Transfer and a Form 24 Property Information (Transfer), both available from Titles Queensland.
 These documents provide information to the local authority and Queensland government departments.
 For a buyer undertaking their own conveyancing, these transfer documents may be purchased from stationers or obtained from Titles Queensand.
 They should also be part of a conveyancing kit.

 If finance is being obtained from a lender to complete the contract, the transfer documents will need to be stamped prior to settlement.
 If the property being bought will be the buyer’s home or their first home, the buyer may be entitled to a stamp duty concession.
 To obtain this concession, a buyer will need to sign a particular form under the Duties Act 2001 (Qld) (see Transfer duty below).

-Time for deposit of a settlement notice
+Time for deposit of a priority notice

-The advent of settlement notices has meant that the use of caveats in the conveyancing process is now less common.
+The advent of priority notices (and, previously, settlement notices) has meant that the use of caveats in the conveyancing process is now less common.
 A caveat may be lodged by a person who has a caveatable interest in a lot.
 The caveat system provides protection for equitable and unregistered interests in land such as the interest of a buyer under a valid unconditional contract of sale.
 Once lodged in respect of a particular parcel of land, a caveat operates to prevent registration of dealings with that parcel, which are inconsistent with or may defeat the interest claimed in the caveat.
 The caveat also provides notice of the interest claimed when a search is undertaken of the title for the affected parcel of land.
 The caveat preserves the status quo allowing time, if necessary, for the validity of the interest claimed to be determined by a court.
 With certain exceptions, a caveat will lapse unless proceedings are started in a court of competent jurisdiction to establish the interest claimed under the caveat and the Registrar of Titles is notified that a proceeding has been started within the time prescribed by s 126 of the Land Title Act.

 An application for an order seeking the removal of a caveat may be made to the Supreme Court which may make the order on the terms considered appropriate.
 After a caveat has been lodged, it is not generally possible for the same caveator to lodge a further caveat on the same, or substantially the same, grounds as that in the original caveat without the leave of a court.
 A person who lodges a caveat without reasonable cause must compensate anyone who suffers loss or damage as a result.
 A judgement for compensation may include exemplary damages.